92 total views, 1 views today

 Another helpful method for interrupting undesirable behaviors and extricating your kid from negative situations is to review positive moments, “I remember when you…”

 In this way, you help your youngster remember past successes, renewing his or her faith in their own ability as well as the bright side of life.
+How parents and deaf children bond is so important.

 MUTUAL RESPECT AND EMPATHY